Inouye165/React-Photo-App/README.md

 ### 🔐 Security & Authentication
 - **JWT Authentication System:** Secure login with bcrypt password hashing and 24-hour token expiration
-- **Protected Image Access:** All images served through authenticated endpoints requiring valid JWT tokens
+- **Protected Image Access:** All images are served through authenticated endpoints that require a valid session.
+Browser clients should use the httpOnly cookie-based session (the server sets an `authToken` cookie on login).
+Non-browser clients may use an Authorization Bearer header.
-- **Multi-Source Authentication:** Support for Authorization headers, query parameters, and cookies
+- **Session Policy:** Query-parameter tokens are deprecated and rejected by the server.
+Frontend code should request images from the API origin so the browser sends the httpOnly cookie automatically.
 - **Security Middleware:** Comprehensive protection with Helmet (CSP, HSTS, XSS), rate limiting, and input validation
 - **CORS Configuration:** Properly configured cross-origin resource sharing for secure frontend access